moby/moby/docs/sources/reference/run.md

 ## Network Settings

-    -n=true   : Enable networking for this container --dns=[]  : Set custom dns servers for the container
+    -n=true        : Enable networking for this container --dns=[]       : Set custom dns servers for the container --add-host=""  : Add a line to /etc/hosts (host:IP)

 By default, all containers have networking enabled and they can make any outgoing connections.
 The operator can completely disable networking